Actuarial Science, MS

 - have the knowledge and analytical ability to pass the initial professional actuarial examinations given by the Society of Actuaries and Casualty Actuarial Society, and develop the skills needed for successful self-study of the advanced professional examinations;

-- be skillful in using and developing computer software to solve actuarial problems;
+- be skillful in leveraging AI tools and computer software to solve actuarial problems;

 - be able to clearly communicate results from an actuarial analysis to all stakeholders, and write effective reports that describe the analysis and summarize important findings; and